Abed-KP/Zendesk-Coding-Assesment/README.md

-MAJOR NOTE: Unfortunately, it appears that a malicious person, for me, just like others in the slack channel has seen the password for the dummy account, logged in, and changed it.
-If you wish to test this program still, you can try inputting any other account's login details by changing the 'username' and 'password' variables in main.
-Make sure you also have API access enabled in your account.

-This repository contains all files relevant to the completion of the Zendesk Coding Assessment for the 2021-2022 Co-op.

 This is a CLI App that acts a ticket viewer for my account.
 The username and password to contacting the API is already hard-coded in the script as the instructions mentioned that it will be contacting my account, and not any user's account.
 If you wish to view tickets in a different account you must a - Change the values of 'username' and 'password' in 'main.py.' to your own. b - Log into your account, go to Channels>API> Enable Password Access